Follow the capitalization guidelines in The Chicago Manual of Style. Some guidelines are specific to Splunk documentation:

 - The Command-Line Interface

-Use headline-style capitalization for names, titles, and headings.
+Use headline-style capitalization for names and titles.

 - Sentence style